 The Graduate Student Government Senate is made up of one or more representative(s) of each graduate department at the University of Maine.
-Meetings are held bi-weekly during the Fall and Spring semesters at the Graduate School.
-To view the Graduate Student Government Senate meeting times and locations please visit the meeting schedule website.
+Meetings are held bi-weekly during the Fall and Spring semesters via zoom.
+To view the Graduate Student Government Senate meeting times please visit the meeting schedule website.

 Responsibilities of the Graduate Student Government (GSG) Senators:

 - Senators are responsible for the passing of GSG business and events onto their constituents.

 - Senators are required to attend all GSG Senate meetings.
 Substitute Senators (proxies) are allowed and shall notify the Secretary of their substitution for the attendance record.

 - Participation in voting is required by all Senators present at meetings (officers excluded).